 This Roasted Chili Corn Salsa recipe is easy to prepare and only requires 6 ingredients along with a few pantry staples!
 Featuring sweet corn, crisp peppers, colorful onions, herbaceous cilantro, zesty lime and flavorsome seasonings, this fresh salsa is bursting with bright flavors and juicy textures!
 It’s sweet, savory, salty, slightly spicy, a little smoky, moderately salty, 100% delicious and always a huge hit with a crowd!

 You can serve this colorful corn dip in countless ways!
 It’s perfect as a dip with tortilla chips, as a garnish on chicken and fish, a topping for Mexican pizzas or tacos or try adding it to your favorite burrito bowl and salads!
 No matter how you serve it, this vegetable salsa will quickly become a healthy family favorite!

-This post was originally published in March 2015.
-I took new photos and I’ve updated the post below to include more information about roasted corn salsa!
+Update: This post was originally published in March 2015.
+I’ve made updates to the post below to include more information about roasted corn salsa!
 Plus, I’ve added step by step photos to show you exactly how quick and easy it is to make this Chipotle copycat recipe at home!

 This salsa recipe features summer-fresh sweet corn beautifully roasted and kissed with the perfect smoky char!
-It’s sliced off of the cob and gently tossed with smoky poblano peppers, mildly spicy jalapeños, red wine marinated red onions, herbaceous cilantro, tart lime juice and flavorsome seasonings!
-The result is a homemade salsa that is fresh, vibrant and bursting with fresh, vibrant flavors and textures!
+It’s sliced off of the cob and gently tossed with smoky poblano peppers, mildly spicy jalapeño, red wine marinated red onions, herbaceous cilantro, tart lime juice and flavorsome seasonings!
+The result is a homemade salsa that is fresh, vibrant and bursting with delicious flavors and juicy, crisp textures!

-Aside from being absolutely delicious, this roasted corn salsa recipe is easy to make, can be prepared in advance, travels well and it’s easily customizable!
+Aside from being absolutely heavenly in taste, this fresh salsa with corn is easy to make, can be prepared in advance, travels well and it’s easily customizable!

 What is corn salsa?